 The FBI reports that “the increased reliance by both financial institutions and non-financial institution lenders on third-party brokers has created opportunities for organized fraud groups, particularly where mortgage industry professionals (“insiders”) are involved.”

-The FBI has consolidated all its “mortgage fraud” programs in its Financial Institution Fraud Unit in an effort to protect the impact the mortgage lending industry and housing market have on the nation’s economy.
+The FBI has consolidated all its “mortgage fraud” programs within its Financial Institution Fraud Unit to protect the impact that the mortgage lending industry and housing market have on the nation’s economy.
 Mortgage fraud investigations have dramatically increased over the past five years.
-The agency reports that every mortgage fraud scheme involves some type of “material misstatement, misrepresentation, or omission relating to the property or potential mortgage relied on by an underwriter or lender to fund, purchase or insure a loan.”
+The agency reports that every mortgage fraud scheme involves some type of “material misstatement, misrepresentation, or omission relating to the property or potential mortgage relied on by an underwriter or lender to fund, purchase, or insure a loan.”

 The potential for fraud is evident by the amount of money involved in underwriting the housing industry over the past decade.
 The Mortgage Bankers Association reported that an estimated $2.37 trillion will be made in mortgage loans in 2006.
-Through Suspicious Activity Reports (SARS) filed by federally-insured financial institutions and Department of Housing and Urban Development Office of Inspector General (HUD-OIG), the FBI compiles data on mortgage fraud as well as gathering additional data from the mortgage industry itself.
-The FBI cites the difficulties faced developing mortgage fraud cases:
+Through Suspicious Activity Reports (SARs) filed by federally insured financial institutions and the Department of Housing and Urban Development Office of Inspector General (HUD-OIG), the FBI compiles data on mortgage fraud and gathers additional data from the mortgage industry itself.
+The FBI cites the difficulties faced in developing mortgage fraud cases:

 “A significant portion of the mortgage industry is void of any mandatory fraud reporting.
-In addition, as initial mortgage products are repackaged and sold on secondary markets, the sale of the mortgages, in many cases conceal or distort the fraud, causing it not to be reported.
+In addition, as initial mortgage products are repackaged and sold on secondary markets, the sale of the mortgages often conceals or distorts the fraud, preventing it from being reported.
 Therefore, the true level of Mortgage Fraud is largely unknown.
 The mortgage industry itself does not provide estimates on total industry fraud.
 However, based on various industry reports and FBI analysis, Mortgage Fraud is pervasive and growing.

 “The FBI investigates Mortgage Fraud in two distinct areas: Fraud for Profit and Fraud for Housing.
-Fraud for Profit is sometimes referred to as “Industry Insider Fraud” and the motive is to revolve equity, falsely inflate the value of the property, or issue loans based on fictitious properties.
+Fraud for Profit is sometimes referred to as “Industry Insider Fraud,” and the motive is to reverse equity, falsely inflate the property’s value, or issue loans based on fictitious properties.
 Based on existing investigations and Mortgage Fraud reporting, 80 percent of all reported fraud losses involve collaboration or collusion by industry insiders.”

-Fraud for Housing is illegal actions by the borrower motivated by the desire to acquire and own a home under false pretenses.
-This type of fraud is usually committed by a borrower making misrepresentations about income or employment history in order to qualify for a loan.
+Fraud for Housing is illegal conduct by the borrower, motivated by the desire to acquire and own a home, carried out under false pretenses.
+This type of fraud is usually committed by a borrower who misrepresents income or employment history to qualify for a loan.

-Fraud for Housing is almost misdemeanor compared to the predatory lending practices that affect borrowers in Fraud for Profit cases.
-“Predatory lending typically effects senior citizens, lower income and challenged credit borrowers,” reports the FBI.
+Fraud for Housing is almost a misdemeanor compared to the predatory lending practices that affect borrowers in Fraud for Profit cases.
+“Predatory lending typically affects senior citizens, lower-income and challenged-credit borrowers,” reports the FBI.
 This type of lending forces borrowers to pay sub-prime or higher interest rates, exorbitant loan origination/settlement fees, and unreasonable service fees in some states.
-These predatory lending practices frequently force borrowers to default on their mortgage leading to foreclosure or force them into unfavorable refinancing.
+These predatory lending practices frequently force borrowers to default on their mortgages, leading to foreclosure, or into unfavorable refinancings.

-There are many, and varied, mortgage fraud schemes, some enormously complex as the one outlined by the Second Circuit in Amico (cited below).
-Because of a sudden explosion of sophisticated mortgage fraud scheme in recent years, the FBI and the mortgage industry found itself behind the eight ball and were forced to accelerate their joint efforts to identify fraud trends and educate the public about them.
+There are many varied mortgage fraud schemes, some of which are enormously complex, as the one outlined by the Second Circuit in Amico (cited below).
+Because of a sudden explosion of sophisticated mortgage fraud schemes in recent years, the FBI and the mortgage industry found themselves behind the eight ball and were forced to accelerate their joint efforts to identify fraud trends and educate the public about them.
 The two most recent trends are listed below:

-The FBI since 1999 “has been actively investigating Mortgage Fraud in various cities across the U.S. The FBI also focuses on fostering relationships and partnerships with the mortgage industry to promote Mortgage Fraud awareness.
-To raise awareness of this issue and provide easy accessibility to investigative personnel, the FBI has provided points-of-contact to relevant groups including the Mortgage Bankers Association (MBA), the Mortgage Asset Research Institute, the Mortgage Insurance Companies of America, Fannie Mae, Freddie Mac, and others.
+The FBI since 1999 “has been actively investigating Mortgage Fraud in various cities across the U.S. The FBI also focuses on fostering relationships and partnerships with the mortgage industry to promote awareness of mortgage fraud.
+To raise awareness of this issue and provide easy access for investigative personnel, the FBI has provided points of contact to relevant groups, including the Mortgage Bankers Association (MBA), the Mortgage Asset Research Institute, the Mortgage Insurance Companies of America, Fannie Mae, Freddie Mac, and others.

 “The FBI has also been working to establish broader SAR reporting requirements for mortgage lenders who do have adequate protection under the current safe harbor provisions.
 The FBI is collaborating with the mortgage industry and Financial Crimes Enforcement Network (FinCEN) to create a more productive reporting requirement for Mortgage Fraud.
 The FBI has also been working with the FinCEN to promote an efficient and effective method of identifying and reporting fraudulent mortgage activity affecting non-federally insured mortgage institutions.”

 The FBI reports that a “regional analysis of suspicious activity reports (SARS) indicating Mortgage Fraud violations indicates the West region of the U.S. led the nation with 35.9 percent of Mortgage Fraud-related SARs filed during FY 2006.
-The Central, Southeast, and Northeast regions had 24.7, 22.6 and 16.9 percent respectively of Mortgage Fraud related SAR filings.
-However, FBI pending cases indicated that the Central region had the majority of Mortgage Fraud cases with 33.3 percent during 2006.
-The West, Southeast, and Northeast had 26.7, 27.2 and 12.8 percentages respectively.
+The Central, Southeast, and Northeast regions accounted for 24.7, 22.6, and 16.9 percent of Mortgage Fraud-related SAR filings, respectively.
+However, FBI pending cases indicated that the Central region had the largest share of Mortgage Fraud cases, at 33.3 percent in 2006.
+The West, Southeast, and Northeast had 26.7%, 27.2%, and 12.8%, respectively.
 FBI pending cases by region are consistent with Mortgage Asset Research Institute (MARI) reporting which indicated that five of the top ten Mortgage Fraud affected states in 2006 were located in the Central region.”
 The following is a yearly listing of the number of mortgage fraud SARS received and the dollars lost in millions:

 Mortgage Fraud: